-To be eligible for free or cheaper medicines under the PBS Safety Net scheme, you must have a record of how much you have spent on PBS medicines that year.
-If you always use the same pharmacy, ask them to record your spending on their computer.
-You can ask for a printout of your spending at any time.
+To be eligible for free or cheaper medicines under the PBS Safety Net scheme, you must keep a record of how much you have spent on PBS medicines that year.

 If you have a family, ask your pharmacy to combine the amounts spent on medicines into one Safety Net total, or use one prescription record form for the entire family.
 An eligible family can be made up of you, your spouse (including de facto spouse), dependent children under 16 years and dependent students under 25 years.